Ryan Wiradinata

-Ryan Wiradinata (born 13 July 1990) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Persikabo 1973.
+Ryan Wiradinata (born 13 July 1990) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Persipal Palu.

 Club career

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Muba Babel United

 In 2021, Wiradinata signed a contract with Indonesian Liga 2 club Muba Babel United.
 He made his league debut on 6 October against Sriwijaya at the Gelora Sriwijaya Stadium, Palembang.